Skip to main content

 Spangen Castle

-Spangen Castle is a former castle which was situated in the Overschie neighborhood of the city of Rotterdam, in the province of South Holland in the Netherlands.
+Spangen Castle was a former castle located in the Overschie neighborhood of Rotterdam, in South Holland, Netherlands.

-Spangen Castle was first built in the early 13th century by the Lord of Uiternesse.
-At that time the castle would have been a sturdy stone tower on a motte, circled by a moat.
+It was first built in the early 13th century by the Lord of Uiternesse.
+At that time, the castle would have been a sturdy stone tower on a mound, surrounded by a moat.
 It was named after a nearby stream.
-In 1359 this castle was partially destroyed during the Hook and Cod Wars.
+In 1359, the castle was partly destroyed during the Hook and Cod Wars.

-Philips of Spangen inherited the castle and between 1385 and 1400 he had it rebuilt into a fortification with 5 towers.
-The Hook and Cod Wars raged on however and in 1426 the castle was again destroyed.
-This time by the troops of Willem Nagel, bailiff of Alkmaar and Kennemerland.
-Philips II of Spangen had the castle again rebuilt between 1443 and 1460.
+Philips of Spangen inherited the castle, and between 1385 and 1400, he had it rebuilt into a fortified complex with five towers.
+However, the Hook and Cod Wars continued, and in 1426, the castle was again destroyed, this time by troops of Willem Nagel, bailiff of Alkmaar and Kennemerland.
+Philip II of Spangen rebuilt the castle between 1443 and 1460.

-In 1488, during the Jonker Frans War, the last war of the Hook and Cod Wars, Spangen Castle was looted and damaged by the troops of Frans van Brederode.
-Philips II of Spangen went to the Court of the Count of Holland to get his damages reimbursed but was only awarded a pittance.
+In 1488, during the Jonker Frans War, the last of the Hook and Cod Wars, Spangen Castle was looted and damaged by troops of Frans van Brederode.
+Philip II of Spangen sought reimbursement for the damages from the Court of the Count of Holland, but was only awarded a small amount.

-Apparently the castle was repaired because in the mid-16th century it was habitable.
-The Sea Beggar William II de la Marck, Lord of Lumey, and his troops occupied the castle in 1572.
-Later that year it was destroyed by a band of criminals from Delft.
-In 1574 Spangen Castle was dealt its final blow when its remains were set on fire by Spanish troops, to prevent any future use.
-It was never rebuilt again.
+Evidently, the castle was repaired, as it was habitable in the mid-16th century.
+In 1572, William II de la Marck, the Sea Beggar and Lord of Lumey, and his troops occupied the castle.
+Later that same year, it was destroyed by a gang of criminals from Delft.
+In 1574, the castle met its final fate when Spanish troops burned down what had remained to prevent future use.
+It was never rebuilt.

-Spangen Castle fell to ruin and gradually disappeared.
-Until the mid-19th century pieces of walls would still have been visible in the fields.
-By the early 20th century everything had disappeared.
-The area was annexed by the city of Rotterdam in 1941.
-Archaeological excavations, carried out in that same year, uncovered the foundations of the castle.
-Afterwards they were removed to make way for the new Bornisse harbor and an industrial zone.
+Over time, Spangen Castle fell into ruin and gradually disappeared.
+Until the mid-19th century, parts of its walls were still visible in the fields.
+By the early 20th century, it had completely vanished.
+The area was annexed by Rotterdam in 1941.
+That same year, archaeological excavations uncovered the castle's foundations, but they were later removed to make way for the new Bornisse harbor and an industrial zone.

 Gallery